gicentre/litvis/documents/tutorials/dataTutorials/unstructuredTextParsing.md

         }
 ```

-This new natural number parser can substitute previous cases where we used `P.int`.
+This new natural number parser can replace previous cases where we used `P.int`.

 ### Handling Negative Numbers